Seeking "cat-whisperer" advice ---- RE: New Cat in the house, compatibility with my older cat, etc

 Why can't we all just get along?

-of my wonderful boy, the gentleman Ragdoll cat Mukluk, even harder to live with.
+of our wonderful boy, the gentleman Ragdoll cat Mukluk, even harder to live with.

 I am so sorry to everyone this is not a more uplifting post, but the story isn't over yet,